How some doctors want to cut greenhouse gas emissions in the operating room | CBC News

 "Only about five per cent [of the gas] gets absorbed by the patient," said Ana Lopez Filici, manager of anesthetic clinical services at the University Health Network (UHN) in Toronto.
 "About 95 per cent of the anesthetic agents actually leave the patient and are delivered into the environment."

-To stop that release of emissions, UHN hospitals have partnered with Blue Zone, a company based in Concord, Ont., about 45 kilometres north of Toronto.
+To stop that release of emissions, UHN hospitals have partnered with Blue Zone, a company based in Concord, Ont., a suburb north of Toronto.
 The filter technology allows anesthesia technicians to capture the extra gas exhaled by a patient during surgery and direct it to special canisters.

 Sustainable alternative